 This $2,000 scholarship is open to students whose, to quote the foundation, “work ethic demonstrates the highest level of professionalism and leadership as a photojournalism student.”
 To be eligible, students must be committed to the field and enrolled in a four-year college.
 They must present their case to the three-person board of directors, who judges their work.

-In a similar vein to the Clarkson Scholarship, the Hearst Journalism Awards Program aims to recruit students passionate about photography to apply their skills to journalism.
+In a similar vein to the Clarkson Scholarship, the Hearst Journalism Awards Program also aims to recruit students passionate about photography to apply their skills to journalism.
 Named for newspaper magnate and journalism pioneer William Randolph Hearst, the program as a whole is currently offering over half a million dollars total in scholarships for various fields, including photojournalism.
 Students must apply through their college, as every university in the nation is eligible to put forth two students a year for consideration.
 There are two different competitions, the first for news photography, the second for more artistic picture series.

-Deadline: October 14, 2016
+Deadline: October 16, 2020

-Entrants are asked to submit a portfolio made up of ten photographs, five of which must be related, and a statement explaining their vision.
+Entrants must submit a portfolio made up of ten photographs, five of which must also be related, and a statement explaining their vision.
 Upon winning the contest, students will not only be rewarded financially, but also receive perks unheard of in other competitions.
 They will be able to take classes with photography icons like Bruce Davidson or Carrie Mae Weems and are automatically placed in consideration to become a U.S. Presidential Scholar in the Arts.
 As imagined, the program is highly competitive, so what are you waiting for?
 You’re off to become a national photography scholar!

 And remember, schools offer scholarships for photography students!
 Make sure you look for scholarships for photography students at colleges you’re interested in!
 College Raptor can help you see what sort of financial aid you could potentially receive from various schools.